gbetibienvenu/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 5- Do ==> chmod u+x 102-result (enter)
 6- Do ==> git add . (enter)                           7- Do ==> git commit -m "write any comment here" (enter) 8- Do ==> git push (enter)
+Ending of this instruction is to do ALX tasks